Students from Other Colleges are Welcome at Summer Term!

-The Office of the Registrar posts the summer tuition and fee rates for all students.
+The Bursar’s Office posts the summer tuition and fee rates for all students.
 The Bursar’s Office provides the tuition bill as an electronic eBill.
 The Bursar’s Office sends an alert to students’ wisc.edu and to Authorized Payers’ e-mail when a new eBill is available to view on the secure website.
 The Office of Student Financial Aid assists students in determining eligibility for grants and loans.

 Applying is easy and there’s no obligation.